Welcome to the next generation of training materials for AutoCAD, the Practical Guide.

 Rick continues to use Autodesk Civil 3D on projects in a production environment, in addition to teaching classes to organizations both large and small around the country, helping them get the most out of their design software investment.

-This practical background and approach has made him an award winning speaker at Autodesk University, a member of the national speaker team for the AUGI CAD Camps and a sought after instructor by organizations around the world.
+This practical background and approach has made him an award winning speaker at Autodesk University and a sought after instructor by organizations around the world.